sebastian-dille/DeepLightSep/README.md

-# Learning to separate Ambient and FLash Illuminants in a Single Image
+# Learning to separate Ambient and Flash Illuminants in a Single Image

 This repository was created as part of the ML course at SFU, Burnaby in Spring 2020.